JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Testing/test/ReadMe.md

 Property-testing verifies that a function (e.g. `reverse`) that receives **any** instance of some data type (e.g. `String`) will output an expected instance of the same/different data type; the expected instance is calculated using the given input.

-One might immediately think of this code beore realizing that it doesn't work:
+One might immediately think of this code before realizing that it doesn't work:
 ```purescript
 propertyTestFail :: String -> Boolean
 propertyTestFail input = (reverse input) == -- ???